SiddhaK17/Mile-Km-Converter-GUI/README.md

 # 📏 Mile-to-Kilometer Converter (GUI)

 The **Mile-to-Kilometer Converter (GUI)** is a compact yet impactful desktop application designed using Python’s **Tkinter library**.
-At its core, the project demonstrates how **mathematical operations, user-driven input, and real-time feedback** can be seamlessly combined into a functional graphical interface.
+At its core, the project demonstrates how **mathematical operations, user driven input, and real time feedback** can be seamlessly combined into a functional graphical interface.

-This application was developed as part of my journey to strengthen **fundamental programming skills**, while simultaneously gaining practical exposure to **event-driven GUI development** in Python.
-Beyond being a simple converter, the project serves as a **didactic model** that illustrates how concise logic, clean code structure, and human-centered design principles can converge to create efficient digital tools.
+This application was developed as part of my journey to strengthen **fundamental programming skills**, while simultaneously gaining practical exposure to **event driven GUI development** in Python.
+Beyond being a simple converter, the project serves as a **didactic model** that illustrates how concise logic, clean code structure, and human centered design principles can converge to create efficient digital tools.

 Its relevance extends beyond the utility itself—it highlights an **engineering mindset**, transforming raw numbers into a smooth, interactive, and reusable solution.
 By engaging with this project, one witnesses how even **introductory applications** can embody strong programming practices that scale into larger, more complex systems.